vanus-labs/docs/content/vanus-connect/connector-guides/source/webhook/setup.md

 ## Getting Started

-To obtain a unique Webhook URL in Vanus Cloud, follow these steps:
+To obtain a unique Webhook URL in Vanus Connect, follow these steps:

 ### Create a Connection